docker-library/docs/dart/README.md

 # What is Dart?

-Dart is an approachable, portable, and productive language for high-quality apps on any platform.

-Its goal is to offer the most productive programming language for multi-platform development, paired with a flexible execution runtime platform for app frameworks, and support for full-stack development.
+Dart is a client-optimized language for developing fast apps on any platform.
+Its goal is to offer the most productive programming language for multi-platform development, paired with a flexible execution runtime platform for app frameworks.
 For more details, see https://dart.dev.

 By utilizing Dart's support for ahead-of-time (AOT) [compilation to executables](https://dart.dev/tools/dart-compile#exe), you can create very small runtime images (~10 MB).